Find out how to use cURL with Proxy

-Most API’s will give you back either HTML or JSON when you are running cURL commands against them.
-Well this is not everything cURL can do for us.
-In reality it is a very sophisticated tool which requires a lot of time to master.
-If you want to learn more about cURL, I strongly recommend you to take a look at cURL documentation for a better understanding of its parameters.
-Alternatively you can run the following command:
+Most APIs will give you back either HTML or JSON when you are running cURL commands against them.
+Well, this is not everything cURL can do for us.
+In reality, it is a very sophisticated tool that requires a lot of time to master.
+If you want to learn more about cURL, I strongly recommend you take a look at cURL documentation for a better understanding of its parameters.
+Alternatively, you can run the following command:

 $ curl --help

 This will show you some options you can set to cURL:

 -d, --data <data> HTTP POST data

 -f, --fail Fail silently (no output at all) on HTTP errors

 -i, --include Include protocol response headers in the output

 -o, --output <file> Write to file instead of stdout